npbauman/QIS-Highlights/Readme.md

-## Dimensionality reduction of many-body problem using coupled-cluster sub-system flow equations: classical and quantum computing perspective
+## Dimensionality reduction of many-body problem using coupled-cluster sub-system flow equations
 "Dimensionality reduction of many-body problem using coupled-cluster sub-system flow equations: classical and quantum computing perspective," Karol Kowalski, [*arXiv*:2102.05783](https://arxiv.org/abs/2102.05783).

 **Challenge:** Efficient probing of the large sub-spaces by quantum algorithms emerges as a critical challenge for accurate quantum simulations of chemical systems.